aaronhackney/cdo-ansible/cdo_ansible/devices/README.md

 ```

 ### Devices File Example
-Copy the output to a .yml file with the same name as the host that you have defines in the inventory file (CLI ansible) or the inventory in Ansible AWX/Tower.
+Copy the output to a .yml file with the same name as the host that you have defined in the inventory file (CLI ansible) or the inventory in Ansible AWX/Tower.

 Sample File:
 `devices/SanAntonio.yml`